 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-David Apgar is adjunct professor at Johns Hopkins SAIS, George Washington University, and Özyeğin Üniversitesi.
+David Apgar manages economic-development and climate-tech funds and has taught risk management and information theory at Johns Hopkins SAIS, George Washington University, and Özyegin Üniversitesi.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.